dylanskinner65/CausalInference/README.md

 <h2><a href="https://pytorch-geometric.readthedocs.io" target="_blank" rel="noopener noreferrer">PyTorch Geometric Documentation</a></h2>

 Maybe we can find a way to take a super basic dataset and implement a GNN on it.
 Then we can remove connections to nodes and see how well/poor the prediction is.

+<h1>Potential Datasets</h1>

+<h2><a href="https://www.causality.inf.ethz.ch/data/LUCAS.html" target="_blank" rel="noopener noreferrer">LUCAS0: Medical Diagnosis</a></h2>

+This is a synthetically generated dataset by causal Bayesian networks with binary variables.
+It has 11 different variables and a ton of samples.
+The variables interact with each other in a DAG format which is perfect for using SCMs and GNNs.
+Maybe we could take the data, format it in a way the PyTorch Geometric likes it, and then run a GNN on it, removing different connections?
+Maybe that can simulate a $\text{do}()$ operation?